 By The Book

 Many online programs are pure video lecture with maybe some notes and quiz questions.
-Many Traditional School teachers totally ignore a tomb of a textbook – which was selected by people who never had to teach to that textbook!
+Many traditional school teachers totally ignore a tomb of a textbook – which was selected by people who never had to teach to that textbook!
 When teachers don’t like the textbook, they provide endless handouts and ‘packet’ work.
-Studia Nova does none of that nonsense.
-We carefully select a textbook (all online) we like, then we step through the textbook, until the work is complete.
+Studia Nova carefully selects a textbook (all online) we like, then we step through the textbook, until the work is complete.
 In this way, a student is provided a cohesive body on knowledge to learn.
 The textbook reading is always enhanced with carefully selected videos to enrich and expand learning, while providing a break in learning style.

 Approach to Standards

-Stuida Nova is directionally aligned with California’s academic standards.
+Studia Nova is directionally aligned with California’s academic standards.
 This alignment is to make it easier for students to transfer in or out of Studia Nova Classes from other schools.
 However, we do not allow standards to get in the way of making the right decision for our students.
-Because our English program focuses on whole works of classic literature, we are able to meet State standards only when considering the whole of the work completed by students.
+Our English program focuses on whole works of classic literature.
 Lab reports, reading factual science and history texts, all make up the full spectrum of requirements.
 All our core courses exceed common educational standards.

 The K3 Program

-Studia Nova believes that in the formative K3 years, writing by hand, reading from tradition books, and working math problems by hand are in the best interest of the student.
-While there are many excellent computer-based programs for young learners, these online options should not form the basis of the younger student’s learning.
+Studia Nova believes that in the formative K3 years, writing by hand and working math problems by hand are in the best interest of the student.
+While there are many excellent computer-based programs for young learners, these online options should not form the entire basis of the younger student’s learning.
 The K3 program includes print-outs and worksheets that must be reviewed by parents or learning coaches.